 Loyola University and the State of Maryland strictly prohibit the improper use of fire alarm systems or fire safety equipment, whether intentional or reckless.
 Prohibited actions include tampering with, removal of, setting off alarms, reckless use of fire extinguishers, or damaging of fire safety equipment or alarm systems in any University building where no fire or immediate danger of fire exists.
 Fire drills are conducted at various times during the year to ensure that all residents are familiar with evacuation procedures and to ensure that all safety equipment is functional.

 - a.
 Fire Safety Equipment: Fire equipment is placed on campus for Loyola community members' protection and the protection of property in the event of a fire or emergency.
 Anyone who causes damage to this equipment or renders it unusable or ineffective is endangering the safety of all Loyola community members.
 This includes tampering with or misuse of any fire safety equipment, including setting off false fire alarms, or the unintentional causing of an alarm, sprinkler, or fire extinguisher discharge due to careless or reckless behavior.
-Standard sanction: suspension or expulsion from the University, fines or restitution for damage, as well as penalties described by law. - b.
+Standard sanction: deferred suspension from the University, fines or restitution for damage, as well as penalties described by law.
+In more severe cases, the University will ordinarily exercise its discretion to apply a more severe sanction - b.
 Intentionally or recklessly starting a fire.
 This includes fires started outdoors not in the University owned and maintained facilities approved for grilling.
 Standard sanction: expulsion. - c.
-Fire Evacuation: During a fire drill or alarm, every student is expected to evacuate the building and follow emergency procedures as well as comply with instructions and/or directives from campus police and student life staff.
+Fire Evacuation: During a fire drill or alarm, every student is expected to evacuate the building in a quick and timely manner and follow emergency procedures as well as comply with instructions and/or directives from campus police and Residence Life & Housing staff.
 Students cannot return to a building until an "all clear" signal is given by an appropriate University official.
-Standard sanction: \$250 fine and deferred suspension from the residence halls. - d.
+Standard sanction: deferred suspension from the residence halls. - d.
 Unintentional False Alarms: Causing a false alarm due to inappropriate, careless, and/or reckless behavior.
 Standard sanction: residence hall probation, mandatory fire safety training, and a fine.
 Repeated or serious offenses may lead to suspension from the residence halls.